Assault | battery Defense ATTORNEY

+Assault | battery Defense ATTORNEY**

 Allegations of assault are normally based largely on testimony from one side of the story.
-Make sure the prosecutor and court know you have an attorney who will make your side known.
-Ohio attorney Brandon Shroy has both prosecuted and defended assault charges for 12 years in and around central Ohio.
-Use his experience to get the best possible outcome.
+It is crucial that you make your side known.
+Columbus Criminal Defense Attorney Brandon Shroy has both prosecuted and defended assault charges for more than a decade in and around central Ohio.
+Use his experience to make sure the courts get it right.